Cake Batter Balls

 Place it on a plate in a single layer.
 Pop it in the freezer for 5 – 10 minutes, then transfer them to the fridge until ready to eat.

-Cake Batter Balls
+Sprinkle Cake Batter Energy Balls

 Ingredients